 A. Ensure that existing human resources policies specifically address employer-sponsored social functions (including Christmas and New Year's events).

-B. Keep holiday customs appropriate the workplace and avoid the underwear parties, if possible.
+B. Keep holiday customs appropriate to the workplace and avoid the underwear parties, if possible.

 In planning an employer-sponsored holiday event, employers must avoid customs or practices that have the potential to create romantic or sexually -charged situations.
 For example, a few years ago, I was representing an employer who somehow thought it would be a good idea to exchange underwear.
 Why this employer thought this would be a good idea is beyond me but it did happen.
 In fact, not only did it happen but several problems occurred with some new employees who were not so happy with the old holiday traditions.